UCL-ARC/fortran-tooling/README.md

 ./build/fortran-tooling-poisson <path_to_mesh_file>
 ```

-If you have built using FPM, you can run the mesh generator via FPM
+If you have built using FPM, you can also run the mesh generator via FPM
 ```sh
 fpm run poisson -- <path_to_mesh_file>
 ```